Morpheus-Asia/Docs/README.md

 This guide details how to contribute to both the [Morpheus Asia Backend](https://github.com/Morpheus-Asia/mor-asia-backend) repository and the [Morpheus Asia Frontend](https://github.com/Morpheus-Asia/mor-asia-frontend) repository.
 Together, these repositories work to run the morpheus.asia website for the Morpheus Asia community.

+For simpler changes to the site related to design, links, etc you will only need to work on the Frontend.
+If you want to make a call to any new API, add a new collection type or related you would have to work with both the Backend & the Frontend.

 ## Initial Setup

 ### Backend Setup (mor-asia-backend)